-1. .
-HOW DO WE EMBED OUR COMMITMENT TO RESPECT HUMAN RIGHTS?
-3 1.1.
-Adopting a Human Rights Statement from the top management 3 1.2.
-International standards as an internal reference tool 1.3. docum Embedding Euroapi's commitment into our internal reference ents and processes 2.
-DEDICATED POLICIES ON FUNDAMENTAL RIGHTS AT WORK 4 2.1.
-Scope of these policies 4 2.2. effectiv Commitments of the policy on the freedom of association and the /e recognition of the right to collective bargaining 2.3. compu Commitments of the policy on the prohibition of forced or Isory labor 2.4.
-Commitments of the policy on the effective abolition of child labor 5 2.5. respec Commitments of the policy on the elimination of discrimination in t of employment and occupation 3.
-IMPLEMENTING SPECIFIC AND OPERATIONAL DUE DILIGENCE PROCESSES 4.
-GRIE VANCE MECHANISMS 5. .
-MONI 6.
-TRAII NING EMPLOYEES ABOUT HUMAN RIGHTS

-1. HOW DO WE INCORPORATE OUR COMMITMENT TO RESPECTING HUMAN RIGHTS?
+' RIGHTS?
+3

 1.1.
+Adopting a human rights statement from top management 3

+2. DEDICATED POLICIES ON FUNDAMENTAL RIGHTS AT WORK

+2.1.
+Scope of the policies

+2.2.
+Freedom of association and collective bargaining

+2.3.
+Prohibition of forced or compulsory labor

+2.4.
+Prohibition of child labor

+2.5.
+Elimination of discrimination in respect of employment and

+occupation 6

+2.6.
+Safe and healthy working environment 6

+3.

+PROCESSES 7

+4. GRIEVANCE MECHANISMS 7

+5. MONITORING POLICY IMPLEMENTATION 7

+6. TRAINING EMPLOYEES ON HUMAN RIGHTS ISSUES 8

+1. HOW DO WE INCORPORATE OUR COMMITMENT TO RESPECT HUMAN RIGHTS?

-Adopting a Human Rights Statement from top management
+1.1.
+Adopting a human rights statement from top management

-Euroapi as a new multinational company is committed to respect the principles of the United Nations Global Compact and other international standards in the field of human rights.
+As a new multinational company, EUROAPI is committed to respecting the principles of the United Nations Global Compact and other international standards in the field of human rights.